How social media trolls capitalized on the Las Vegas shooting

 "Unfortunately, early this morning we were briefly surfacing an inaccurate 4chan website in our Search results for a small number of queries.
 Within hours, the 4chan story was algorithmically replaced by relevant results.
 This should not have appeared for any queries, and we'll continue to make improvements to prevent this from happening in the future."

-For several hours after the shooting, there had been links from "TheAntiMedia.org" and "MyTodayTV.com," which asked for bitcoin donations while advertising "funny video, game show, clip hot" in its URL.
+For several hours after the shooting, there were links from "TheAntiMedia.org" and "MyTodayTV.com," which asked for bitcoin donations while advertising "funny video, game show, clip hot" in the URL.
 Facebook has since cleaned up the page to only have videos and links from official news outlets.

-Facebook did not respond to a request for comment.
+Facebook didn't respond to a request for comment.
 This statement they provided to various outlets:

 "Our Global Security Operations Center spotted the post this morning and removed it.
 However, its removal was delayed by a few minutes, allowing it to be screen captured and circulated online.
 We are working to fix the issue that allowed this to happen in the first place and deeply regret the confusion this caused."